hettlage/pytest-db-content/specs/index.rst

 To do this manually would be a tedious and error-prone task.
 The pytest-db-content package aims to provide a solution which mames this task as straightforward as possible while still maintaining maximum flexibility.

-*Disclaimer:* The command `create-test-db` mentioned below is solely provided for convenience, and while it is discussed in this specification, it does not form part of it.
+*Disclaimer:* The command `create-test-database` mentioned below is solely provided for convenience, and while it is discussed in this specification, it does not form part of it.

 Conceptual Solution
 -------------------